Historical reenactment: Criticism

 There are a number of criticisms made about reenactment.
 Many point out that the average age of reenactors is generally far higher than the average age of soldiers in most conflicts.
 Few reenactment units discriminate based on age and physical condition.

 In the United States, reenactors are overwhelmingly white.
-In Civil War reenactments, African-American characters, both enslaved and free, are underrepresented, despite hundreds of thousands of black Union soldiers having served in the Civil War.
+In Civil War reenactments, African-American characters, both enslaved and free, are underrepresented.
 In 2013, five black reenactors at the 150th anniversary event at Gettysburg constituted "the largest bloc of black civilians anyone had ever seen at an event whose historical basis was full of black civilians...
 Astonished spectators stopped them constantly, usually assuming they were portraying enslaved people."

 Jenny Thompson's book Wargames discusses the "fantasy farb", or tendency of reenactors to gravitate towards "elite" units such as commandos, paratroopers, or Waffen-SS units.
 This results in under-representation in the reenactment community of what were the most common types of military troops in the period being reenacted.
 The question has arisen among North American reenactors, but similar issues exist in Europe.
 For example, in Britain, a high proportion of Napoleonic War reenactors perform as members of the 95th Rifles (perhaps due to the popularity of the fictional character of Richard Sharpe), and medieval groups have an over-proportion of plate-armoured soldiers.

-Some veterans have criticized military reenactment as glorifying 'what is literally a human tragedy', with one World War II veteran remarking in 1988, "If they knew what a war was like, they'd never play at it."
+Some veterans have criticized military reenactment as glorifying "what is literally a human tragedy", with one World War II veteran remarking in 1988, "If they knew what a war was like, they'd never play at it."

 Some feminist critiques of certain kinds of reenactment, such as Civil War reenactment, "builds up a prosthetic symbolic male white body, embedded in an archaic racialized gender system: the clothing and the tools normally intensify male whiteness.
 Thus, even if the outer appearance of the uniformed female reenactor is flawless, her participation is deemed unacceptable by most male reenactors."
 Some reenactments more recently have allowed women to participate as combatants as long as their appearance can pass as male from a specified distance.

 Reenactors may be accused of being, or actually be, aligned with the political beliefs that some of the reenacted armies fought for, such as Nazism or the Confederate South.
 For example, U.S. politician Rich Iott's participation in a World War II reenactment in which he was in the group that portrayed the German 5th SS Panzer Division Wiking side excited media criticism during his 2010 Congressional campaign.
 Similar accusations have been made against Igor Girkin, a Russian reenactor who has led Russian-aligned forces in the Russo-Ukrainian War.
 In 2017, in the weeks following a far-right rally in Charlottesville, Virginia at which a neo-Nazi killed a counterprotester, some reenactors complained about—as one reporter put it—"the co-opting of the [Civil] war by neo-Nazis."